 How bad is sin?
 God hates it with extreme disgust and intense aversion!
-Sin is an abomination to the LORD!
-What men call faults, errors, or mistakes - God calls sin!
-He despises and abhors sin - He loathes it!
-With our degraded concept of God's holiness, we cannot know the full extent of God's incredible hatred and loathing of sin.
-With a degraded concept of God's character, foolish men imagine that God must be like them.
+Sin is an abomination to the LORD.
+What men call faults, errors, or mistakes – God calls sin.
+He despises and abhors sin – He loathes it.
+With today’s degraded concept of God’s holiness, most never hear or learn the full extent of God’s great hatred and loathing of sin.
+With a degraded concept of God’s character, foolish men imagine that God is like them.

 Solomon here introduced seven sins God hates.
-The blessed LORD hates all sin equally, with an infinite hatred and loathing; but Solomon sought to warn his son about several that destroy wisdom and leave man exposed before his holy Creator.
-The seven sins are pride, lying, murder, evil thoughts, mischief, false witnesses, and sowing discord.
+The blessed LORD hates all sin equally, with an infinite hatred and loathing, but Solomon sought to warn his son about several sins that destroy wisdom and leave man exposed before his holy Creator.
+The seven sins are pride, lying, murder, evil thoughts, mischief, a false witness, and sowing discord.

 The fear of the LORD, which is the foundation of wisdom and understanding (Pr 1:7; 9:10), includes a God-like hatred for sin.
-Solomon wrote later in Proverbs, "The fear of the LORD is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate" (Pr 8:13).
-David wrote, "Ye that love the LORD, hate evil."
+Solomon wrote later in Proverbs, “The fear of the LORD is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate” (Pr 8:13).
+David wrote, “Ye that love the LORD, hate evil” (Ps 97:10).

 How bad is sin?
-The LORD annihilated seven nations of Canaan for abominable atrocities like adultery and sodomy, two sins glamorized in America (Lev 18:1-30; Acts 13:19).
+God annihilated seven nations of Canaan for abominable atrocities like adultery and sodomy, two sins glamorized in America (Lev 18:1-30; Acts 13:19).
 A man was stoned to death for picking up sticks on the Sabbath (Num 15:32-36).
-And God killed a man and his wife in church for fudging their giving (Acts 5:1-11).
+And God killed a man and his wife in church for misrepresenting their giving (Acts 5:1-11).

 How bad is sin?
 God required capital punishment for disrespectful children (Pr 30:17; Deut 27:16).
 He required the death penalty for adultery (Lev 20:10), and He measures even the desire for another woman as adultery (Matt 5:28).
 He considers unjust anger and cruel words as implicit murder (Matt 5:21-26).
-And He counts the violation of one precept as breaking the entire law, for even one transgression is of infinite evil (Jas 2:10-11).
+He counts the violation of one precept as guilt for His entire law, for even one transgression is of infinite evil (Jas 2:10-11).

 How bad is sin?
-In order for God to accept any man in His presence, He had to send His only begotten Son to be tortured to death in a substitutionary payment for sin!
-In the crucifixion of Jesus of Nazareth, we clearly see God's hatred for sin, for He forsook His beloved Son, when the sins of the elect were laid to His charge (Matt 27:46).
+In order for God to accept any man in His presence, He had to send His only begotten Son to be tortured to death in a substitutionary payment for sin.
+In the crucifixion of Jesus of Nazareth, you may see God’s hatred for sin, for He forsook His beloved Son, when the sins of the elect were laid to His charge (Matt 27:46).
 God is able and willing to love His elect, only because He views them in Christ Jesus (Eph 1:3-6).